Australian (domestic) Students Terms & Conditions of Enrolment

 English Language Requirements

 All students must meet the minimum numeracy and literacy requirements for entry into APSI.
-For those students whose first language in not English, they are required to provide proof of English language proficiency.
-LLN test can be conducted at APSI prior to enrolment.
-If it is reveals that the English language skills are insufficient, the student will be required to enrol at their own expenses in an approved ESL course prior to the commencement of studies at APSI.
+For those students whose first language is not English, they are required to provide proof of English language proficiency.
+Language literacy and numeracy (LLN) test can be conducted at APSI prior to enrolment.
+If it is revealed that the English language skills are insufficient, the student will be required to enrol at their own expenses in an approved ESL course prior to the commencement of studies at APSI.